 How could I say no to that?

-The Tricks I Used to Pay Off My Debt
+What I Did to Pay Off My Debt

 My student loans ranged from $3,000 all the way up to $20,000 for a federal loan.
 On my spreadsheet, I categorized my debt from highest to lowest interest rates.
 The $9,000 in credit card debt was at the top, with the federal loans (at a 2% interest rate) at the bottom.
 My game plan?
 Tackle the debts in this order.